Rajnota: Climate

 Jaipur has a hot semi-arid climate (Köppen climate classification BSh) receiving over 65 cm of rainfall during an average year but most rains occur in the monsoon months between June and September.
 Temperatures remain relatively high year-round, with the summer months of April to early July reaching 30 °C. The monsoon brings frequent, heavy rains and thunderstorms, but flooding is not common.
 The winter months of November to February offer average temperatures ranging from 15 to 18 °C and with little or no humidity.
 Occasional cold waves drop temperatures near freezing.

 Education

 Five government and many private schools operate there.
-The village hosts a Government Senior Secondary School, Government Girls' School and Nav Jyoti Public Senior Secondary School,Sarvodya English Academy, Brilliant School Suryavanshi School, Bharti Sanskar School Rela, and Adarsh Gyan Mandir school.
+The village hosts a Government Senior Secondary School, Government Girls' School and Nav Jyoti Public Senior Secondary School,Sarvodya English Academy, Brilliant School Suryavanshi School, gurushikhar secondary school,Adarsh Gyan Mandir school and Bharti Sanskar School Rela etc.

 Demographics

 At the 2011 India census, Rajnota had a population of 10,157.
 Hindi, Rajasthani and Marwari were the most common languages.